khval/kittyTurbo.library/turboPlus_commands.md

     This command clears all or some of bit plains. on Amiga computers with planar graphics this command should be faster than Cls command.
-    On modern graphic cards, this command its slower, instead of clear one or two bitmaps, this command has mask the image with a AND operation, to remove bits from the color value.
+    On modern graphic cards, this command its slower, instead of clearing one or two bitmaps, this command has to mask the image with a AND operation, to remove bits from the color value.

     bit %001 clear plain 0
     bit %010 clear plain 1